thrishank/jup-ag-sdk/examples/README.md

 - Broadcast the transaction via a custom RPC.
 - Use this if you want full control over the transaction

-> &#9888; Swap API gives flexibility but requires you to handle slippage, fees, broadcasting, and error parsing manually.
+> &#9888; Swap API gives flexibility but requires you to handle slippage, fees, transaction broadcasting, and error parsing manually.

 ### 2. [`ultra.rs`](https://github.com/thrishank/jup-ag-sdk/blob/main/examples/src/ultra.rs)